 I began taking piano lessons at a young age and continued with them through my freshman year of college.
 I have a Bachelor's degree in Elementary Education and five years of experience teaching private piano lessons.
 My degree and experience with elementary aged children have prepared me to be able to tailor lessons to my students' individual needs, explain concepts in creative ways, and adjust the pace of lessons as needed.
 Playing piano is something that I really enjoy, so I love having the opportunity to give students the skills they need to enjoy it, too! *** Lesson Details *** I try to create a learning environment that's fun and laid back while still maintaining reasonable expectations for my students.
 I love seeing my students succeed, so I do my best to give them all the tools

 Whether you have never learned to read music or have had several years of lessons, lessons will be tailored to your needs and goals.

 I teach lessons out of my home on Fridays.
 I have an acoustic upright piano in my home, seating inside and outside, and there is plenty of on street parking.
+There are also four friendly cats who enjoy listening during lessons!
 Students need either an acoustic piano at their home or a weighted keyboard.
 Students are responsible for purchasing their own sheet music, whether through me or from a store or online.
 We can talk about what kind of music you like to play or want to learn to play and go from there.
 Usually for either a beginner adult or child, I recommend the Alfred piano series, along with a technique book to strengthen and limber up the fingers, and a fun piece ... something you specifically want to learn or challenge yourself with.
-My strongest abilities are in classical music, because that is what I have the most experience in, ...
+My strongest abilities are in ...